 In gaming, City of Dreams Manila will be competing against casinos operated by PAGCOR and the other three licensees that are already operating - Resorts World Manila of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation and Okada Manila of Universal Entertainment Corporation.
-Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City, with the opening thereof reportedly estimated by Travelers in late 2019.
+Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in Entertainment City.